ymonika/DesignPatterns/README.md

 class by providing a bridge structure between them.
 This pattern involves an interface which acts as a bridge which makes the functionality of concrete classes independent from interface implementer classes.
 Both types of classes can be altered structurally without affecting each other.

+Decorator Design Pattern:
+Decorator pattern allows a user to add new functionality to an existing object without altering its structure.
+This type of design pattern comes under structural pattern as this pattern acts as a wrapper to existing class.
+This pattern creates a decorator class which wraps the original class and provides additional functionality keeping class methods signature intact.

 #Specification.COMMENT